UBC-MDS/mathdistops/README.md

 - Sandra Gross

 ## Installation
-- The installation package is being worked on, and will be ready in the near future.
+The installation package is being worked on, and will be ready in the near future.
+Instead of the command below, clone the repository and run `poetry install` for using the package.

 ```bash
 $ pip install mathdistops